mfelleisen/7GUI/README.md

 minimum that it took me to get things running and make them reflect what I was doing.
 (To my surprise, I never had to resort to unit testing.)

-- task 1: a mouse-click counter
+- `task 1`: a mouse-click counter
-- task 2: a bi-directional temperature converter
+- `task 2`: a bi-directional temperature converter
-- task 3: a constrained flight booking choice
+- `task 3`: a constrained flight booking choice
-- task 4: a timer
+- `task 4`: a timer
-- task 5: a CRUD MVC
+- `task 5`: a CRUD MVC
-- task 6: a circle drawer, with undo/redo facility (under-specified)
+- `task 6`: a circle drawer, with undo/redo facility (under-specified)
-- task 7: a simple spreadsheet
+- `task 7`: a simple spreadsheet
-  - task 7-exp: implement the simplistic Expression language for spreadsheets
+  - `task 7-exp`: implement the simplistic Expression language for spreadsheets
+  - `task-7-view`: draw a grid on to some drawing context, and then add content
+  - `canvas-double-click`: a canvas with methods for single-click and double-click reactions [should perhaps be fleshed out and part of the GUI library]

 To install,
 ```